NFL+ Premium Promo Code & Discount: Get a FREE 1 Month Subscription for 2024-25 Season

-Kickoff on the 2024 NFL season is fast approaching and you can be ready to make your best bets on the NFL odds with a $200 instant bonus when you sign up right now for the latest NFL+ Premium promo and DraftKings promo code welcome offer.
+Kickoff on the 2024 NFL season has come and gone, and we're already cruising into Week 2 with today's Sunday games and Monday Night Football.
+You can be ready to make your best bets on the NFL odds with a $250 instant bonus when you sign up right now for the latest NFL+ Premium promo and DraftKings promo code welcome offer.

-Introduced just in time for the return of gridiron action, this exclusive offer for new customers rewards you with $200 in bonus bets when you make a qualifying first bet on any sports betting market offered by DraftKings, including your best NFL picks and wagers on the college football odds.
+Introduced for the return of gridiron action, this exclusive offer for new customers rewards you with $250 in bonus bets when you make a qualifying first bet on any sports betting market offered by DraftKings, including your best NFL picks and wagers on the college football odds.

-As an added bonus, the latest DraftKings welcome offer also sets you up with a free one-month subscription to NFL+ Premium that includes access to NFL Redzone, so you can stay on top of all the action each Sunday.
+As an added bonus, the latest DraftKings welcome offer also sets you up with a free one-month subscription to NFL+ Premium that includes access to NFL Redzone, so you can stay on top of all the action each week of the NFL season.

 Click the "BET NOW" button to sign up now with the NFL+ Premium promo and give your NFL betting strategy a boost with one of this year's best sportsbook promos.